cpeele00/shoppingList/README.md

 ## Please Note

-I wanted to include more in the sample project but unfortunately time was limited.
+I wanted to include more in the sample project but unfortunately time was limited due to a tight project deadline at work.
 A couple of the things that I didn't get to were: "Form validation" and "refactoring the Graphql TypeDefs and Resolvers into their own respective files for maintainabilty".
+I would have also like to have added a lot more unit tests and also Cypress automation tests.
 Maybe later...

 This is not a full fledge Full-stack demo app.
 It's primarily meant to be a Front-end demo app.
 I did however throw together a quick Node Express backend with Apollo-Server GraphQL and Prisma ORM.
 The backend is not meant to be an example for best practices or for production quality.